-The HD camera is situated on the nose of the drone and there are a couple of LED lights at the front which is will be useful for orientation and night time flying.
+The HD camera is situated on the nose of the drone, and there are a couple of LED lights at the front which will be useful for orientation and nighttime flying.

-There are also some cool green and red LED lights underneath each rotor which not only look spectacular during the night but they are there to indicate when the drone’s compass is fully calibrated.
+There are also some cool green and red LED lights underneath each rotor which not only look spectacular during the night, but the lights also indicate when the drone’s compass is fully calibrated.

 The drone is powered by a 7.4v 1000 mAh lipo battery, which will give you a flight time of around 15 minutes.
 This is a pretty good flight time and you get an extra battery with the drone package, so you will not need to wait the 3 hours it takes to re-charge the battery to fly again.

 The last thing I want to mention before I get to the main features of this drone is the remote controller.
-It’s a nice-looking controller that feels comfortable, it has two handles that pull out from the bottom that will provide a better grip.
+It’s a nice-looking controller that feels comfortable, it has two handles that pull out from the bottom, which will provide a better grip.

 Snaptain SP500 Camera

 Now, as I stated earlier in this review, my favourite feature of a drone is the camera and the Snaptain SP500 does come with a good HD camera that will allow you to take some cool aerial images and videos.